 2. Dont' act like you both are old friends: I get allot of sales people calling me, addressing me by my first name and trying to convince me that we spoke before and are 'buds'.
 We are not buds!
 I don't do business with 'buds'.
 Be more professional and I'll give you a minute to tell me why you are calling.

-6. Be gracious if the close is not their on the first call: Many times, if I don't buy, it's not because I didn't thing the offer had potential.
-It was becasue I wasn't prepared to make the decision right there.
+6. Be gracious if the close is not their on the first call: Many times, if I don't buy, it's not because I didn't think the offer had potential.
+It was because I wasn't prepared to make the decision right there.
 Give me a way to learn more and ask to follow up.
-Let me know that you are more interested in helping me make good decisions that forcing me to decide and then cancel later when i come to my senses.
+Let me know that you are more interested in helping me make good decisions that forcing me to decide and then cancel later when I come to my senses.

 Selling today is like having a conversation with someone you respect and want to help.
 You need to approach them with the idea of helping them solve a problem.
 If they feel they can trust you because you have given them something that energizes them, they will buy.
 Maybe not now but they will buy.
 Sales should be focused on making the customer a loyal one, not just an immediate one.